FrostyX/frostyx.github.io/_drafts/copr-docker-without-supervisord.md

 bash-5.0$ alembic-3 upgrade head
 ```

-Alternativelly, for non-git `copr-frontend`, you might want to run
+Alternatively, for non-git `copr-frontend`, you might want to run
 migrations from `/usr/share/copr/coprs_frontend/`.